doivglser/mindevenviro-fanciful/docs/README.md

 * while installing

-   Sometimes debian has updates, you may read bevor, if you need a restart, then
+  Sometimes debian has updates, read the stdout please, if you need a restart,

-   you can aprove to login in to your github.com account, or just hit enter,
+  or you can aprove to login in to your github.com account, than just hit enter,

   for new install, for an update AND OR an to upgrade the system.
+The apt-get

-   The apt-get package manager is marked to, not install systemd related packages.
+  package manager is marked to, not install systemd related packages.

 # USAGE On VTWM: